azediv/gnadi-coreos/booting-on-gandi.md

 That script require [Gandi.cli](https://github.com/gandi/gandi.cli#installation).

-Information on the script and detailled process can be found at [Github](https://github.com/azediv/gnadi-coreos).
+Information on the script and manual process can be found at [Github](https://github.com/azediv/gnadi-coreos).

 When gandi.cli is installed and configured with credits, download and make executable the script.